Live TV Streaming Services: Reviews

 This service is a great option for those who want some live entertainment content, but nothing else.
 It is the cheapest way to get some live TV at just $16/month.

 Hulu Live TV

-Hulu Live TV shows promise, but needs a complete design overhaul to make it an ideal experience for live TV viewers.
-Search works incredibly well, but it definitely needs a standard channel guide.
+Hulu Live TV shows promise, but needs a design overhaul to make it an ideal experience for live TV viewers.
+Search works incredibly well, but needs a better channel guide.

 - Great channel selection for college sports fans.

 - Includes Hulu streaming library and original shows.

 - Does not offer AMC, BET, Comedy Central, MTV, Nickelodeon, Paramount Network, VH1, or pro sports networks.

 - DVR only includes 50 hours, requires $10 add-on to skip ads

 - Confusing user interface and needs improved channel guide.